yoginderbagga/90DaysOfDevOps/2026/day-30/docker-images.md

 <missing>      5 days ago    LABEL maintainer=NGINX Docker Maintainers <d…   0B        buildkit.dockerfile.v0
 <missing>      13 days ago   # debian.sh --arch 'amd64' out/ 'trixie' '@1…   87.4MB    debuerreotype 0.17
 ```
+### Docker image Layer

+A layer in a Docker image is a immutable filesystem change (addition, modification) that acts as a foundational block of docker image.
+Whenever you create a Docker image, the commands used in the Dockerfile actually create these sequential layers and stack them using a file system.

+Does all commands in Dockerfile create layer?
+Short anser - no.

+Commands like : ``RUN``, ``COPY``, and ``ADD`` are the only commands that aler the file sytstem and add the layers.
+However, the commands like ``ENV``, ``EXPOSE``, ``CMD`` and ``LABEL`` only add the configuration details (metadata)